Table of Contents

 Also use Worksheet 7 instead of Worksheet 6 for any activity with two or more transactions that are reported on the same form or schedule but must be separately identified for tax purposes.
 Transactions that must be separately identified include capital losses that are 28% rate losses and those that are not.

 28% rate gain or loss includes all collectibles gains and deductible long-term losses and section 1202 gain on the sale of qualified small business stock.
-See the instructions for Schedule D for details.
+See Instructions for Schedule D for details.

-Use Worksheet 6 for any activity listed in Worksheet 5 if all the loss from that activity is reported on one form or schedule and no transactions need to be identified separately (as discussed on this page).
+Use Worksheet 6 for any activity listed in Worksheet 5 if all the loss from that activity is reported on one form or schedule and no transactions need to be identified separately (as discussed, later).

 Use Worksheet 6 if all the loss from an activity is reported on Schedule E, even though part of the loss is a current year Schedule E loss and part of it is from a Schedule E prior year unallowed loss.